Data Center

 Through this bond fund, which is rated AA- by Standard and Poors, the Ohio Department of Development issues bonds, the proceeds of which are loaned to businesses for eligible projects.
 Allowable costs include acquisition of machinery and equipment, building or land acquisition, and building construction.
 The Ohio Enterprise Bond Fund can finance up to 90% of eligible project costs or $10 million (the lesser thereof), with terms ranging up to 20 years.

-Ohio Investment in Training Program (OITP)
+Ohio Incumbent Workforce Training Voucher Program

-Learn more about West Central Development Corporation
+Learn more about Ohio Development Services Agency

 Community Reinvestment Area Program (CRA)